antoine-richard/introductory-examples-to-grunt/README.md

 introductory-examples-to-grunt
 ==============================

-Some examples used to present Grunt
+Some examples used to present Grunt.

-* _demo-1_: a JSHint task to scan our javascript files
+**demo-1**: a JSHint task to scan our javascript files

-* _demo-2_: a watch task with the livereload option to automatically compile ou LESS files to CSS and refresh the browser.
+**demo-2**: a watch task with the livereload option to automatically compile our LESS files to CSS and refresh the browser.